 Positive customer relations can result in an array of benefits for your company including more potential leads and higher customer retention rates.
 To narrow it down, here are the top three benefits that positive customer relations can provide for your company.

 Companies that do a better job of managing customer relations are more likely to see higher customer retention rates.
 In fact, studies show that 61% of customers stop buying from a company if they have a poor customer experience.
-Compare that to the 60% of customers who said they would likely do business with an organization again if the company handles a customer service issue fairly, even if the outcome isn't in their favor.

-These numbers prove that customers know when your company is being genuine and are willing to overlook your mistakes so long as you demonstrate a dedication to their success.
+Customers know when your company is being genuine and are willing to overlook your mistakes so long as you demonstrate a dedication to their success.
 That type of transparency is essential when reducing churn as well as when you're building a positive customer relationship.
 It can also be financially beneficial too, as studies show increasing customer retention rates by just 5% can increase your profits by 25% to 95%.

 When you have a good history with your customers, it makes it more difficult for your competitors to lure people away from your brand.
-Customers loyalty is highly valuable for businesses as repeat customers are nine times more likely to buy from you than leads that have not yet converted.
+Customers loyalty is highly valuable for businesses as repeat customers are more likely to buy from you than leads that have not yet converted.
 Building positive customer relations drives customer loyalty because it creates an intangible incentive for the customer to return to the same business. thinkJar Research even shows that 55% of consumers will pay more money for a product or service if it's a guaranteed good experience.
 While it may cost more for companies to invest in building positive customer relations, the payoff in customer loyalty can be instrumental for generating consistent revenue over time.

 Often times it can be hard to tell whether your customers are truly happy with your business or not.
 In fact, 91% of unhappy customers who don't complain simply don't return to a company for another purchase.
 Having strong customer relations can act as your insurance policy for preventing these unidentified customers from churning without warning.

 Positive customer relations give companies more insight into their customer's problems because it creates an open channel of communication for relaying customer feedback.
 This leads to better individual interactions with customers which builds up trust over time and influences their buying decisions.
-Studies have even found that 65% of consumers believe that a good experience with a company has more influence over their purchase decision than advertising does.
+Studies have even found that consumers believe that a good experience with a company has more influence over their purchase decision than advertising does.
 So while the commercial of the cute dog may get a smile or two from your target audience, customer satisfaction actually is the result of your brand creating memorable customer experiences.

 Every company should aim at building positive customer relations but hitting your target can be a lot easier said than done.
 It takes a complete effort from the entire company to build a long-lasting and trustworthy customer relationship.
 In the next section, we break down some of the important components needed for fostering positive customer relations at any company.